 鮪包丁 (Tuna Knife)

-The largest purpose-built kitchen knife in the world — total blade length 900–1500mm in the largest examples.
-Requires two operators to make long cuts through a bluefin tuna as large as a human torso (200–500kg+).
-The knife must be long enough to reach through the full width of the fish in a single stroke.
+The largest purpose-built kitchen knife in the world, with a total blade length of 900–1500mm in the biggest examples.
+It takes two operators to make long cuts through a bluefin tuna the size of a human torso (200–500kg and up).
+The blade must be long enough to reach through the full width of the fish in a single stroke.

-Not a restaurant or home kitchen tool; exists in fish market and wholesale processing contexts.
-The maguro bocho is as much a cultural artifact as a culinary tool — competition-style tuna breakdown events exist in Japan.
+It is not a restaurant or home tool; it exists in fish-market and wholesale processing contexts.
+The maguro bocho is as much a cultural artifact as a culinary tool: competition-style tuna-breakdown events are held in Japan.

-One of the most dramatic and specialized culinary tools in existence.
-Not useful for anything other than whole large-tuna breakdown.
+It is one of the most dramatic and specialized culinary tools in existence, and useful for nothing other than breaking down whole large tuna.

 Cai Dao / Gu Dao / Pian Dao (Chinese Cleaver Family)